jimminycricket42/School-Notes/Life Sciences/Mammalian Tissues/Connective Tissues/Connective Tissues.md

 modified: Thu 03/11 2022 08:00
 ---
 # Connective Tissues
-# Connective Tissues

 Connective tissues have larger intercellular spaces, with a lot of substances between the cells.
 This space contains a ground substance, also known as the matrix.

+> [!note] Mammalian Connective Tissues
+> The mammalian Connective Tissues only occur in mammals of [[The Kingdom Animalia|Kingdom Animalia]].

 ## Connective tissues are made up of:
 - [[Areolar Connective Tissue]] - binding tissue